anand-rippling/AdvancedBookmarks/README.md

-Intellij has pnemonic bookmarks where you can assign a key to a bookmark, and then search that bookmarks using a key.
+Intellij has pnemonic bookmarks where you can assign a single letter key like (A ,B, C, 1, 2, 3) to a bookmark, and then navigate to that bookmark using that key.
 I wanted bookmarks where I can assign a string text to it.
-And then search this bookmarks using that string.
+And then search this bookmark using that string.
 Therefore I made this plugin for this functionality

 ### How it works ?
 It assigns a string to a bookmark which you can use later to search.
 The bookmarks are stored using this key.
 If you bookmark again using the same key, it will override the previous bookmarks